 - See your doctor regularly.

 - Keep your health, legal, and financial information up-to-date.

-If no policy exists than don't be afraid to ask for the needed help.
+If no policy exists and no financial resources are available, don't be afraid to ask for the needed help from other family members.

 National Institute on Aging shares these tips about asking for help: